DHTMLX/docs-diagram/docs/api/selection/includes_method.md

 ~~~

 ### Parameters

+The method takes an object argument with the following parameters:

 - `id` - (required) the id of the checked item
 - `subId` - (optional) the id of a subheader (of a text element of a line only)